meilisearch/integration-guides/resources/issues.md

 ## Issue priority feedback policy based on tier level

 Hey \@username.
-I agree on implementing this!
+I agree with implementing this!

 We might not have enough time to work on it in the following weeks.
+Also, I will add some details to this issue to make the implementation easier.
 If someone wants to contribute and implement it, it will be released faster!
-PRs are always welcomed!
+PRs are always welcome!